Experts: Rapid testing helps explain few German virus deaths

 “It’s a fact that the age structure of those who have died in Italy is around 80,” said Wieler.
 “Many of the young people who are also infected simply haven’t been recognized.”

+According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.

-In Germany, the median age of those diagnosed with COVID-19 is about 40, he said.
+In Germany, the median age of those diagnosed with COVID-19, the disease the virus causes, is about 40, he said.
 “We identified people early on with our testing who are infected, but not seriously ill.”

-The 79-year-old man who died in Heinsberg, where a large cluster of cases has been linked to traditionally raucous German carnival celebrations last month, had numerous underlying health problems including diabetes and heart trouble, said Stephan Pusch, who heads the country administration.
+The 79-year-old man who died in Heinsberg, where a large cluster of cases has been linked to traditionally raucous German carnival celebrations last month, had numerous underlying health problems including diabetes and heart trouble, said Stephan Pusch, who heads the county administration.

+Authorities across Germany opened additional testing sites Monday.
+In Berlin, almost 100 people lined up outside one of four new sites waiting for it to open.
+The town of Esslingen set up a drive-in testing site where patients referred by a general practitioner can have samples taken while sitting in their cars.

-German Chancellor Angela Merkel said that tough new measures now being imposed would help buy more time to slow the spread of the virus.
+German Chancellor Angela Merkel said that tough new measures now being imposed would help buy even more time to slow the spread of the virus.

 In recent days, authorities have stepped up quarantines, closed numerous schools and urged soccer clubs to play matches without spectators.
 On Monday, the German parliament announced that visitors won’t be allowed to access the glass dome of the Reichstag building anymore.